Introduction to PCOS

 Importance of Timely Diagnosis and Polycystic Ovary Syndrome Treatment

-When PCOS patients become pregnant, they may face pregnancy-related complications, such as increased chances of miscarriage, diabetes mellitus, and pregnancy-related hypertension.
+When PCOS patients become pregnant, they may face complications like miscarriage, gestational diabetes, or pregnancy-related hypertension.

 Timely Diagnosis of PCOS